microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

 ## Vector sizes and alignments to test

-General sizes to test are in the range [5, 1024].
+General sizes to test are in the range [3, 1024].
 It is worth noting that the [new form of rawBufferLoad](https://github.com/microsoft/hlsl-specs/blob/main/proposals/0030-dxil-vectors.md#changes-to-dxil-intrinsics) will be updated to vectorize sizes < 5.

-Sizes < 5 are assumed to be covered by existing test collateral.
-As part of this work we verify that assumption.
+## Test sizes

+* vector<TYPE, 3> : Testing one below previous vector limit.
+Early testing found
+  some issues here so it was added.
+* vector<TYPE, 4> : Previous limit.
+* vector<TYPE, 5> : Testing one above previous vector limit.
+* vector<TYPE, 16> : This size of 'vector' previously only appeared as matrices.
+* vector<TYPE, 17> : Larger than any vector previously possible.
+* vector<TYPE, 35> : Arbitrarily picked.
+* vector<TYPE, 100> : Arbitrarily picked.
+* vector<TYPE, 256> : Arbitrarily picked.
+* vector<TYPE, 1024> : The new max size of a vector.
+* These sizes will be tested across [Vector element data types to test](#vector-element-data-types-to-test)

-Some noteable test sizes:
+## Some noteable alignment cases

 * 128 bit boundaries : Memory access for Shader Model 5.0 and earlier operate on 128-bit slots aligned on 128-bit boundaries.
 An example is vector<half, 7>,
 vector<half, 8> and vector<half, 9>.
 112 bits, 128 bits, and 144 bits
 respectively.
 This boundary will tested for with 32-bit and 64-bit sized values as well.
-* vector<TYPE, 5> : Testing one above previous vector limit.
-* vector<TYPE, 16> : This size of 'vector' previously only appeared as matrices.
-* vector<TYPE, 17> : Larger than any vector previously possible.
-* vector<TYPE, 1024> : The new max size of a vector.
-* These sizes will be tested across [Vector element data types to test](#vector-element-data-types-to-test)

-Some noteable alignment cases:

-* Most GPUs operate on at least 32-bits at once, so waht happens if you use 16-bit values and an odd number of elements.
+* Most GPUs operate on at least 32-bits at once, so what happens if you use 16-bit values and an odd number of elements.
 Could accesssing the last element expose issues where we could overwrite the next variable is it is assuming alignment?
-* Additional interesting cases TBD.

 ## High level test design

 1. The test will leverage the existing XML infrastructure currently used by the existing execution tests.
 There are two XML files.
 This general design pattern exists today in the execution tests.

-   First XML: Used to define shader source code and metadata about that shader code.
+   * 1st XML: Used to define shader source code and metadata about that shader code.
 This XML file is parsed using a private class.
 This private class helps faciliate creation of D3D resources and execution of the shader.
-   Second XML: Describes metadata about the specific test cases.
+   * 2nd XML: Describes metadata about the specific test cases.
 Used by the TAEF infrastructe for [TAEF Data Driven Testing](https://learn.microsoft.com/en-us/windows-hardware/drivers/taef/data-driven-testing)
 2. Test inputs will be hard coded in a c++ header file.
 This was chosen over